Close-up of an itchy rash on neck showing redness, bumps, and irritation. Medical reference image for causes, symptoms, and treatment.

 6. Tea Tree Oil (Diluted)

-A few drops of tea tree oil mixed with a carrier oil (like coconut oil) can help fight fungal or bacterial causes of an itchy rash on neck.
-Always dilute before use to avoid skin irritation.
+A few drops of tea tree oil combined with a carrier oil (such as coconut oil) can help prevent bacterial or fungal rashes on the neck.
+To prevent skin irritation, always dilute before using.

 7. Proper Skin Care